AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/move-tasks.md

    >[!TIP]
    >
-   >Similar messages display if the project selected is in pending approval, completed, or dead, when the Workfront administrator prevents adding tasks to these projects.&nbsp;For more information, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
+   >Similar messages display if the project selected is in pending approval, completed, or dead, when the Workfront administrator prevents adding tasks to these projects.
+For more information, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

-1. (Optional) Click&nbsp;**Options** in the left panel
+1. (Optional) Click **Options** in the left panel

    Or